NatronGitHub/natron-python-scripting/Python_GUI/trackerToRoto/README.md

 # trackerToRoto

-Generates a 'Roto' out of a selected 'Tracker' node.
+Generates a 'Roto' out of a selected 'Tracker' node(s).

 ### HOW TO USE IT

-* Select a 'Tracker' node.
+* Select one or more 'Tracker' node(s).
 * Tools -> Generate -> Tracker to roto
 * Select 'All' or 'Selected'.
+  - All : generates a roto out of all tracks
+  - Selected : generates a roto out of selected tracks ( at least 3 must be selected )
 * Click 'OK.'

 #### Overall